tpaschalis/tpaschalis.github.io/_posts/2018-01-21-one-year-later.markdown

 And that's what really happened.
 I learned more about Jekyll, and [blogging like a hacker](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html).
 I used Git to monitor my train of thought and gamify the advancement of projects.
 I implemented features I needed.
 I pushed myself to document solutions to my own problems, and motivate myself to polish them.
 I threw out (or just kept in the drawer) *a lot* of sub-par drafts of posts, and forced myself to take conscious steps towards becoming a better writer.
 I don't know if I do have 5-6 good blog posts, but again, I'd say I have one or two that personally, I'm proud of.

 Also, I started noticing how other people set up their own blogs and personal webpages, CVs and Portfolios.
 That provided a scale of measurement and goals to reach.
-I found tiny corners of the internet that you wouldn't end up unless you Googled for very specific keywords in quotes.
+I found tiny corners of the internet that you wouldn't end up to, unless you Googled for very specific keywords in quotes.
 I found really smart and interesting people that inspired me and lit new ideas.

 It sometimes felt like the internet of the early 2000, *where you went to places, and not to the mall.*